connorbode/Automatic-Language-Identification/README.md

 Automatic-Language-Identification
 =================================

-Parses text and determines the language of the text based on bigrams.
+Parses text and determines the language of the text based on character bigrams.

 ## Project Description